Creates offset parallel lines on either side of curve features.

 How does it work?

-The line is routed into the Lines input port.
+The feature is routed into an OffsetCurveGenerator.

-In the parameters dialog, we set the Offset to 100, which will create the new offset lines 100 meters away from the original feature (which is in a UTM projection, ground units in meters).
+In the parameters dialog, we set the Offset to 100, which will create the new offset curves 100 meters away from the original feature (which is in a UTM projection, ground units in meters).
 The Corner Style chosen is Round.

 In a scenario where only one side is needed (left or right), simply disregard the unneeded output port.

 Each point in the output curve will be the specified offset, measured in ground units, away from the input linear geometry.
-The output ports Left and Right will produce offset curves on either side of the linear geometry.
+The output ports Left and Right will produce offset curves on either side of the input geometry.

 Rejected Feature Handling: can be set to either terminate the translation or continue running when it encounters a rejected feature.
 This setting is available both as a default FME option and as a workspace parameter.